 .
 It doesn't return anything.

-const id = await db.coaches.insert({
+const id = await db.moons.insert({

 });